Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Memory usage

-There is a lot of ways to calculate memory usage.
-Since the release of the first version of Collectord we reported the true RSS memory, which means the actual memory that Container or the Host use.
+There are a lot of ways to calculate memory usage.
+Since the release of the first version of Collectord, we reported the true RSS memory, which means the actual memory that a Container or the Host uses.

 From the cgroupv1 definition: